WaMPS Mentoring Programs

 Undergraduate-Undergraduate Mentoring Program

-The undergraduate-undergraduate peer mentoring program is jointly facilitated by WaMPS and SPS.
+The Undergraduate-Undergraduate Peer Mentoring Program, also called Pair Production, is facilitated by the Society of Physics Students (SPS).
 The purpose of this mentoring program is to pair upperclassmen in the Physics and Astronomy department with those who are newer to the program (underclassmen, transfer students, folks who changed their major) to form stronger connections between fellow undergrads.
 Mentors will give insight into the undergraduate experience by helping mentees navigate through the physics major at Michigan State!

 REU Mentoring Program